someparty/someparty/source/articles/2021-12-04-cant-understand-the-feeling.html.markdown

 ###[Wares](https://wares.bandcamp.com): "Cloudless"
 ==Watch on [YouTube](https://youtu.be/IFp3R_1yOys)==

-Edmonton's [Wares](https://wares.bandcamp.com) has a new video online featuring a live basement performance of "Cloudless," a moody indie-rock number recently unveiled at [Mint Records](https://www.mintrecs.com/)' Ridiculously Early Xmas Party.
+Edmonton's [Wares](https://wares.bandcamp.com) has a new video online featuring a live basement performance of "Cloudless," a moody indie rock number recently unveiled at [Mint Records](https://www.mintrecs.com/)' Ridiculously Early Xmas Party.
 The band calls it "a winter song about telling your friends you're thinking of them wherever they are."

 Wares last released the shoegaze-influenced *Survival* in April 2020, their first for the storied Vancouver label.
 The group features vocalist/guitarist Cassia J. Hardy backed by keyboardist Jamie Mclean, bassist Matthew Gooding, and drummer Holly Greaves.